-If there are tunes you are interested in playing in your combo or at a jam sessions, bring some charts along.
+If there are tunes you are interested in playing in your combo or at a jam session, bring some charts along.
 A typical combo might have trumpet or trombone, a couple of saxophones, vocalist, guitar, piano, bass and drums.
 So there will need to be a part for each.
 It helps if the tune is transposed to the various keys of the instruments, but don’t shy away from bringing a favourite tune if you are unable to transpose it.
 Your combo will probably perform two or three of the tunes the members bring in.
 Even if one of them is not yours, you may get a chance to play it in rehearsal or at a jam session.

 If you are bringing an original composition, you should have parts for C, Bb and Eb instruments, several copies of each, because you won’t know until you get there how many instruments will be in your combo.
 There is a photocopier on site, but copies are costly.
 Singers, if you are doing a song in other than “book” key, bring a chart in your key.
 It helps if you can provide Eb and Bb parts as well, but is not absolutely necessary.
 A good chart is one that has the melody written out, with four bars per line, and with chord changes written above the notes.
 It is best if it fits on one page, although two are sometimes necessary depending on the length of the tune.

 Fakebooks are helpful, particularly for chord instruments and bass, especially for jam sessions, although the goal is to learn how to do without them.

 Combo placements will be assigned before the camp begins, so if you have a preference for playing with certain people or are a member of an established combo that will be attending, please let us know on the questionnaire.
 The instrumentation of combos will vary depending on registration and we’ll do our best to accommodate your wishes.

 Most of what you need is there, unless you are camping.
 But remember that you are many miles from the nearest convenience store.